PaolaFelix/Lexical-Analyzer/README.md

 ## Usage

 1. Create an AC code file (e.g., `example.ac`).
-You can either write it manually or use any code editor to generate the content.
 Here's an example of how the `example.ac` might look:

 ```ac
 //DVM7XXX491